pasar1/ElGoog/README.md

 ## Why I Made This

-This project was developed to address inefficiencies in conventional document search methodologies, particularly in the context of structured syllabi and academic reference materials.
+I built this project to make searching for information in syllabi and academic materials faster and easier.
+Traditional search methods can be slow and frustrating, especially when you're trying to find an exact phrase.
+By creating a smarter indexing system, this search engine quickly finds the right information without making you dig through endless text.
 By implementing an optimized indexing mechanism, the system enables rapid phrase-matching with precise tokenization and lexicographical ordering.
-The goal is to enhance accessibility to educational materials by facilitating deterministic, low-latency search queries.
+My goal is to help students and educators get what they need instantly, making studying and research more efficient and enjoyable!

 ## Features
 - **Exact Phrase Search**: Returns a sorted list of document IDs that contain the exact search phrase (matching both words and order).